junxit/us-congress-bills-111/bill.md

   - **(2)** *Restoration of repealed provision* Section 1018(h)(1) of the Legislative Branch Appropriations Act, 2003 (Public Law 108–7, div.
 H, title I, 117 Stat.
 368) is repealed, and the sentence “The Capitol Police shall be headed by a Chief who shall be appointed by the Capitol Police Board and shall serve at the pleasure of the Board.”, which was repealed by such section, is restored to appear at the end of section 1821 of the Revised Statutes of the United States (2 U.S.C.
 1901).
   - **(3)** *Conforming amendment* The first sentence of section 1821 of the Revised Statutes of the United States (2 U.S.C.
 1901) is amended by striking “, the members of which shall be appointed by the Sergeants-at-Arms of the two Houses and the Architect of the Capitol Extension”.
   - **(4)** *Effective date* The amendments made by this subsection shall take effect as if included in the enactment of the Legislative Branch Appropriations Act, 2003.

+## § 7.
+Treatment of Capitol Police employees as congressional employees

+- **(a)** *Definition of congressional employee* Section 2107(4) of title 5, United States Code, is amended by inserting “or employee” after “member”.
+- **(b)** *Dual pay and dual employment*
+  - **(1)** *Definition of agency in the legislative branch* Section 5531(4) of title 5, United States Code, is amended by striking “and the Congressional Budget Office” and inserting “the Congressional Budget Office, and the United States Capitol Police”.
+  - **(2)** *Dual pay* Section 5533 of title 5, United States Code, is amended—
+    - **(A)** in subsection (c)—
+      - **(i)** in paragraph (1), by striking “or the Chief Administrative Officer of the House of Representatives” and inserting “, the Chief Administrative Officer of the House of Representatives, or the Chief of the Capitol Police”; and
+      - **(ii)** in paragraph (2), by inserting “or the Chief of the Capitol Police” after “House of Representatives”; and
+    - **(B)** in subsection (d)(5)(A), by striking “or the Chief Administrative Officer of the House of Representatives” and inserting “, the Chief Administrative Officer of the House of Representatives, or the Chief of the Capitol Police”.
+- **(c)** *Fees for jury and witness service*
+  - **(1)** *Crediting amounts received* Section 5515 of title 5, United States Code, is amended by striking “or the Chief Administrative Officer of the House of Representatives” and inserting “, the Chief Administrative Officer of the House of Representatives, or the Chief of the Capitol Police”.
+  - **(2)** *Fees for service* Section 5537(a) of title 5, United States Code, is amended by striking “or the Chief Administrative Officer of the House of Representatives” and inserting “, the Chief Administrative Officer of the House of Representatives, or the Chief of the Capitol Police”.
+- **(d)** *Effective date* The amendments made by this section shall take effect as though enacted as part of section 1018 of the Legislative Branch Appropriations Act, 2003 (2 U.S.C.
+1907).

+## § 8.
+Law enforcement authority of Sergeant-at-Arms and Doorkeeper of the Senate

+- **(a)** *In general* The Sergeant-at-Arms and Doorkeeper of the Senate shall have the same law enforcement authority, including the authority to carry firearms, as a member of the Capitol Police.
+The law enforcement authority under the preceding sentence shall be subject to the requirement that the Sergeant-at-Arms and Doorkeeper of the Senate have the qualifications specified in subsection (b).
+- **(b)** *Qualifications* The qualifications referred to in subsection (a) are the following:
+  - **(1)** A minimum of 5 years of experience as a law enforcement officer before beginning service as the Sergeant-at-Arms and Doorkeeper of the Senate.
+  - **(2)** Current certification in the use of firearms by the appropriate Federal law enforcement entity or an equivalent non-Federal entity.
+  - **(3)** Any other firearms qualification required for members of the Capitol Police.
+- **(c)** *Regulations* The Committee on Rules and Administration of the Senate shall have authority to prescribe regulations to carry out this section.